 Update 7/26/22: Microsoft has made the leap with HoloLens 2.
 Imagine what this could do for your manufacturing and maintenance, repair, and overhaul business.

-While a lot of talk about Google Glass seems to be focused on consumer electronics industry, there is no doubt the device holds great potential for the manufacturing industry.
+While a lot of talk about Google Glass seems to be focused on the consumer electronics industry, there is no doubt the device holds great potential for the manufacturing industry, as well.

 Managers will also be able to share information with other subsidiary plant managers in real time, eliminating the need to use smartphones or emails.
 On the same note, organizations will be able to share data with their suppliers and partners for better planning and prudent resource allocation without having to compile and analyze different data sets from their ERP systems.

 All of the above are possible scenarios that manufacturing plants are likely to encounter in the near future as Google Glass goes mainstream.

 The immediate impact that Google Glass will have among manufacturing organizations is with regards to ERP systems.
 I don’t believe that the Glass will make ERP obsolete, rather, the two will work in congruence for better data delivery.
 However, Glass will improve overall efficiency in the organization, just like the use of smartphones impacted business dealings a few years ago.

 i) Sales processes will be made more efficient